KyriakosPsa/Regression-from-scratch/README.md

 - Least Squares method
 - Ridge Regression method
 - Bayesian Inference
-- Expectation-Maximization method To estimate the parameter vector and evaluate the Mean Squared Error.
+- Expectation-Maximization method .
+to estimate the parameter vector and evaluate the Mean Squared Error.

 Additionally, the notebook will investigate the effects of utilizing:
 ---